Transfer Credit and Credit by Examination

 Graduate Level Courses

-In addition, undergraduate students may be granted permission at the discretion of the graduate college to complete a graduate level course to fulfill undergraduate course requirements.
-Please note that except for students participating in an approved Bachelor's/Master's program at DePaul, graduate courses taken while an undergraduate will not apply toward a graduate degree at DePaul.
+Undergraduate students may be granted permission at the discretion of the graduate college to complete a graduate level course to fulfill undergraduate course requirements.
+Graduate courses taken while an undergraduate will not apply toward a graduate degree at DePaul.
 The one exception to this policy is for